Turing machine

-Thus by providing a mathematical description of a very simple device capable of arbitrary computations, he was able to prove properties of computation in general—and in particular, the uncomputability of the Entscheidungsproblem ('decision problem').
+Thus by providing a mathematical description of a very simple device capable of arbitrary computations, he was able to prove properties of computation in general—and in particular, the uncomputability of the Entscheidungsproblem, or 'decision problem' (whether every mathematical statement is provable or disprovable).

 Turing machines proved the existence of fundamental limitations on the power of mechanical computation.

-While they can express arbitrary computations, their minimalist design makes them unsuitable for computation in practice: real-world computers are based on different designs that, unlike Turing machines, use random-access memory.
+While they can express arbitrary computations, their minimalist design makes them too slow for computation in practice: real-world computers are based on different designs that, unlike Turing machines, use random-access memory.

-Turing completeness is the ability for a system of instructions to simulate a Turing machine.
+Turing completeness is the ability for a model of computation or a system of instructions to simulate a Turing machine.
 A programming language that is Turing complete is theoretically capable of expressing all tasks accomplishable by computers; nearly all programming languages are Turing complete if the limitations of finite memory are ignored.

 Overview

-A Turing machine is a general example of a central processing unit (CPU) that controls all data manipulation done by a computer, with the canonical machine using sequential memory to store data.
-More specifically, it is a machine (automaton) capable of enumerating some arbitrary subset of valid strings of an alphabet; these strings are part of a recursively enumerable set.
-A Turing machine has a tape of infinite length on which it can perform read and write operations.
+A Turing machine is an idealised model of a central processing unit (CPU) that controls all data manipulation done by a computer, with the canonical machine using sequential memory to store data.
+Typically, the sequential memory is represented as a tape of infinite length on which the machine can perform read and write operations.

-Assuming a black box, the Turing machine cannot know whether it will eventually enumerate any one specific string of the subset with a given program.
+In the context of formal language theory, a Turing machine (automaton) is capable of enumerating some arbitrary subset of valid strings of an alphabet.
+A set of strings which can be enumerated in this manner is called a recursively enumerable language.
+The Turing machine can equivalently be defined as a model that recognises valid input strings, rather than enumerating output strings.

+Given a Turing machine M and an arbitrary string s, it is generally not possible to decide whether M will eventually produce s.
 This is due to the fact that the halting problem is unsolvable, which has major implications for the theoretical limits of computing.

-The Turing machine is capable of processing an unrestricted grammar, which further implies that it is capable of robustly evaluating first-order logic in an infinite number of ways.
-This is famously demonstrated through lambda calculus.